iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 This parameter controls what type of :ref:`Hobby Protocols <manual_hobby>` the module will listen for.
 The module is capable of listening to a wide variety of hobby protocols, which can be selected from the drop-down box.
 Once the module receives a command in its selected hobby protocol, it will only listen for that type of command until power cycled, so you will not be able to connect with Control Center until you power cycle the module.
 For example, if the module receives a PWM message when it is set to accept them, it will only listen to PWM messages until it is reset.
 If left in Autodetect mode, the module should listen for all of the supported Hobby protocols to try to determine which one you are using.

-The module can sometimes have trouble automatically discovering the protocol though depending on the flight controller and how noisy the communication lines are.
+The module may have difficulty automatically discovering the protocol, however, depending on the flight controller configurations and can be affected by noise on the communication lines.
 In those cases, it is best to set the module to only listen for a specific type of protocol.
 For this reason, we will explicitly set the hobby protocol to use in this setup.
 The proper value for this configuration depends on if you are using :ref:`Standard PWM <hobby_standard_pwm>` or :ref:`DSHOT <hobby_dshot>`:

   * **Standard PWM Setup**: Set *Communication* to *Standard PWM* to receive :ref:`Standard PWM <hobby_standard_pwm>` messages in version 1.2.6 and later of the Control Center.
 In Version 1.2.5 and earlier, you will need to select OneShot125